Communities in flood-hit Cumbria are gearing up for a second weekend of wet weather.

 Meanwhile Cumbria Partnership NHS Foundation Trust shared its stories of staff who had gone above and beyond in their duties.

-One "incredibly selfless" member of the mental health team canoed to work after her house was flooded, whilst the neurological physiotherapy team in Carlisle have given up their Christmas party to volunteer at the Hebron Church, handing out hot drinks and food to vulnerable people.
+One "incredibly selfless" member of the mental health team canoed to work after house her was flooded, whilst the neurological physiotherapy team in Carlisle have given up their Christmas party to volunteer at the Hebron Church, handing out hot drinks and food to vulnerable people.